What is the Cost Estimate?

-Cost Estimate is the preliminary stage for any project, operation or program wherein a reasonable calculation of all the project costs is done and therefore, involves precise judgement, experience and accuracy.
+Cost Estimate is the preliminary stage for any project, operation, or program wherein a reasonable calculation of all the project costs is done and, therefore, involves precise judgment, experience and accuracy.

-- Cost Estimation is often done by separate individuals, trained to estimate cost accurately.
+- Cost Estimation is often done by separate individuals trained to estimate costs accurately.
 It is a challenge considering the ever-changing economic environment.
-If a project is significant, then companies need to pass Tender.
-Once the Tender is accepted, then the particular company gets the project and starts working.
+If a project is significant, then companies need to pass the Tender.
+Once the Tender is accepted, the particular company gets the project and starts working.

 - So to pass the Tender, the company will have to estimate all the costs related to the project.
-If the project is going to take long to complete, then the company will have to determine the inflation and other changes that may occur.
-So the estimation of cost for big projects is complicated and needs to be performed accurately.
+If the project is going to take a long time, then the company will have to determine the inflation and other changes that may occur.
+So the cost estimation for big projects is complicated and needs to be performed accurately.

-- Quality is directly proportional to cost, so options are being set up regarding different deliveries, which involve different costs.
-So the project manager has to choose what kind of quality he wants, considering the cost.
+- Quality is directly proportional to cost, so options for different deliveries involving different costs are set up.
+So the project manager has to choose the quality he wants, considering the cost.

 - The budget for the overall project or operation is set.
 Since the scariest thing is the capital, acceptance of a project depends on the budget set for the project.

-- Another essential characteristic is that keeping the whole operation within the budget mentioned.
+- Another essential characteristic is keeping the whole operation within the budget mentioned.

 Types of Cost Estimate